ch0ing/vul/WebRay.com.cn/Online Fire Reporting System(XSS).md

 #### Tested on: Windows Server 2008 R2 Enterprise, Apache ,Mysql

 #### Description
 Persistent XSS (or Stored XSS) attack is one of the three major categories of XSS attacks, the others being Non-Persistent (or Reflected) XSS and DOM-based XSS.
-In general, XSS attacks are based on the victim’s trust in a legitimate, but vulnerable, website or web application.Badminton Center Management System does not filter the content correctly at the "userlist" module, resulting in the generation of stored XSS.
+In general, XSS attacks are based on the victim’s trust in a legitimate, but vulnerable, website or web application.Online Fire Reporting System does not filter the content correctly at the "userlist" module, resulting in the generation of stored XSS.

 #### Payload used:
 `</td><img src="" onerror="alert(111111111)"><td>123`